RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 But before the practical bits, let's talk about what REST is and what makes it unique and how it differs from what came before.

 ## So what is REST?

-Unlike older protocols like SOAP, .
-REST is not a specific standard or even a specification and it doesn't have a formal definition.
+> #### @icon-info-circle REST is not a specific standard
+> It's not a specification and it doesn't have a formal definition.
 There's no Web site that you can go to to look up how to specifically architect your HTTP Service.
+>
-Rather it's a set of common *'recommendations'* or a *'style'* of building HTTP based Web Services based on the semantics of the HTTP protocol.
+> Rather it's a set of common **recommendations** or a **style** of building HTTP based Web Services based on the semantics of the HTTP protocol.

 Officially REST stands for **Representational State Transfer** which is a fairly cryptic term to describe what amounts to Web based APIs.
 The idea behind the term is that you have fixed URLs from which you can transfer state - or data - back and forth between a client and server.